UnPanditaJugando/CertificatedPanda.github.io/index.md

 <pre><code class="language-html">Shift + F10 or Fn + Shift + 10</code></pre>
 Tip Panda!: take a base computer and update it completely and do a full driver installation once completed will make a drivers back up ¬¬ this has save panda numerous times, Open PowerShell and type this almost magical code, if I only knew this tip before...
 <pre><code class="language-html">Export-WindowsDriver -Online -Destination C:\NameYourFolder</code></pre>
-you should be seen a ton of messagges like thi that will make you fill like a advance panda hacker
+you should be seen a ton of messagges like this that will make you fill like a advance panda hacker
 <pre><code class="language-html">
 Driver: driversWillbeSaveasINFfiles.inf
 OriginalFileName : C:\Windows\System32\DriverStore\driversWillbeSaveasINFfiles.inf